 The Shift reduces barriers and connects young people with the tools and training needed to be successful on the job site.
 From drivers’ licenses to safety certifications, and industry led construction 101 programs including short term work experience we provide opportunities for young people to accumulate the education and training needed to get a start in Industry.

 Many construction companies are small and do not have an HR department.
 This can make it difficult for a young person to connect with employment.
 The Shift works with the a variety of service providers to connect the young person with that first opportunity of employment in the industry.
 Once employment is attained, apprenticeship can provide the “earn while you learn” environment that will get young people on the road to success.

 As the young person continues into apprenticeship, The Shift team continues to provide mentorship and funding support for tuition where needed.

-We are currently partnering with local agencies to deliver free training to young people looking to enter a career in construction.
+We are currently partnering with local agencies to deliver free training to young people looking to enter a career in the skilled trades.
 CONTACT US FOR MORE INFORMATION